harterrt/planning/checklists/evening_review.md

   * What did you do?
 How long did it take?
   * What could you have delegated?
 * Plan morning burst
+  * What blocks do you have tomorrow?
+What about 20% work?
   * Review Calendar
   * Review projects from week review
 * Plan evening